About Switzerland County

 Sheriff & Law Enforcement

-The Switzerland County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-It manages the county jail, processes arrests, and maintains criminal records.
-The office is involved in various community programs aimed at crime prevention and public safety.
-The Sheriff's Office also has divisions dedicated to investigations, patrol, and court security, ensuring comprehensive law enforcement coverage across the county.
+Switzerland County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Switzerland County.
+It manages Switzerland County jail, processes arrests, and maintains criminal records.
+The office is involved in various community programs meant to crime prevention and public safety.

 Police Departments

-Law enforcement in Switzerland County is provided by the Switzerland County Sheriff's Office and the Vevay Police Department.
-The Sheriff's Office covers unincorporated areas and collaborates with the Vevay Police Department on major crimes and public safety initiatives.
+Law enforcement in Switzerland County is provided by Switzerland County Sheriff's Office and the Vevay Police Department.
 The Vevay Police Department focuses on maintaining law and order within the town limits of Vevay, handling local incidents and traffic enforcement.
 Both agencies work together to ensure a coordinated response to emergencies and criminal activities.

 Law Enforcement & Arrests